radio-astro-tools/uvcombine/docs/feathering_cube.rst

 does not change between spectal channels).
 The low resolution beam size is also set using `lowresfwhm`, and is NOT currently read from the FITS header.

-We anticipate adding more features for combing spectral-cubes with an updated function and interface in the near future.
+We anticipate adding more features for combining spectral-cubes with an updated function and interface in the near future.